 1. Anthropology of health and medicine; inequalities in health; social implications of chronic illness; health systems in developing countries.

-2. Anthropology of the environment; environment and risk politics.
+2. Anthropology of the environment; environmental pollution and risk politics.

 4. Eastern Mediterranean/ Middle East.

 1. MedCHAMPS (2009-13).
 Co-Investigator, Acting PI during 2010-11 and part of 2012.
-A 4 year EU-funded FP7 project investigating (a) epidemiological trends in chronic heart disease and diabetes, and (b) the health systems for managing the rise in such chronic diseases, in four Mediterranean countries (Palestine, Syria, Tunisia & Turkey).
-This research brings together teams in seven universities/institutes.
-In this research I work closely with my colleague Dr Shahaduz Zaman (a medical anthropologist in IHS).
-For the project website see: research.ncl.ac.uk/medchamps/ .
+This was a 4 year EU-funded FP7 project investigating (a) epidemiological trends in chronic heart disease and diabetes, and (b) the health systems for managing the rise in such chronic diseases, in four Mediterranean countries (Palestine, Syria, Tunisia & Turkey).
+I led the second of these (b).
+This research brought together teams in seven universities/institutes, and was led by Newcastle's Institute of Health and Society.
+For the project website and publications see: research.ncl.ac.uk/medchamps/ .

 2. RESCAP-MED (2012-14).
 Principal Investigator.
-This is a 3 year EU-FP7 award funded under the EU’s Coordination and Support Action programme.
-It is a research capacity building project, focused on several disciplines relevant to public health.
-This research builds directly on MedCHAMPS (above).
-It involves the same partners, with the addition of new partners in Lebanon, Jordan and the WHO Cairo office; and like MedCHAMPS it focuses on non-communicable diseases.
+This was a 3 year EU-FP7 award funded under the EU’s Coordination and Support Action programme.
+A research capacity building project, it focused on several disciplines relevant to public health.
+This research built directly on MedCHAMPS (above).
+It involved the same partners, with the addition of new partners in Lebanon, Jordan and the WHO East Mediterranean Office in Cairo.
+Like MedCHAMPS it focused on non-communicable diseases, and was led by Newcastle's Institute of Health and Society.
 Website http://research.ncl.ac.uk/rescap-med/

-3. TRUMP (2012-14).
-Co-Investigator.
-This is a 3 year project funded by EPSRC, under the ‘Bridging the Urban Rural Divide Programme’.
-It is a joint UK-India project, with Indian partners funded by the Department of Science & Technology of the Government of India.
-Its aim is to pilot the development of mobile phone technology for use in supporting and managing chronic ill-health in a range of rural areas, taking two conditions: diabetes and depression.
-The UK team is led by Aberdeen University, with partners in four other UK universities; the Indian team is led by the Indian Institute of Management in Ahmedabad.
-My own contribution, with our RA Dr Papreen Nahar, involves particular collaboration with the All India Institute of Medical Sciences in Delhi.
-For the project website see: http://dtp-113.sncs.abdn.ac.uk/
+3. TRUMP (2012-15).
+Co-Investigator & Work Package lead.
+This has been a delayed 3 year project funded by EPSRC, under the ‘Bridging the Urban Rural Divide Programme’.
+A comparative UK-India project, it has been led by Aberdeen and Newcastle, in partnership with the Indian Institute of Public Health in Hyderabad.
+Its aim has been to pilot the development of mobile phone technology for use in supporting and managing chronic ill-health in a range of rural areas, taking two conditions: diabetes and depression.
+My responsibility was for the first work package in India, working Dr Papreen Nahar and colleagues at IIPH Hyderabad.
+For the project website see: http://www.trump-india-uk.org/